egonelbre/egonelbre.com/content/draft/where-ideas-come-from.md

 Let's break down the skills into manageable sub-skills:

 - **Idea Collection:** Gathering ideas effectively.
-- **Idea Organisation:** Analyising and structuring ideas.
+- **Idea Analysis:** Inspecting and organising ideas.
 - **Idea Transformation:** Modify one idea to another one.
+- **Context Understanding:** Understanding the bigger picture and being able to articulate problems.
-- **Impact Understanding:** Analysing the effect of ideas.
+- **Impact Understanding:** Analysing and intuitiing the effect of ideas.
+- **Idea Polishing:** Refining and enhancing ideas to achieve their full potential.
 - **Experimentation Freedom:** Embracing experimentation and exploration instead of critique.
-- **Idea Polishing:** Refining and enhancing ideas to achieve their full potential.

 I'm not entirely sure if this is the complete list, but it should serve as an excellent starting point.

-## Idea Collection and Organisation

-The first thing that needs mastering is collecting ideas.
-This will create a "vocabulary" of things we can manipulate in our head to create new ideas.

-In music, you might collect melodies, harmonies, chord progressions, voicings, song forms, instrument sounds, composers.
-In story-telling, you might collect characters, story/character archetypes, settings, people, motivations, places, words.
-In painting, you might collect brush technique, color combinations, compositional ideas, different mediums, styles, perspective approaches, art movements.
-In programming, you might collect architecture ideas, programming patterns, algorithms, ßnaming of things, libraries, different ways of writing the same thing, methodologies of modeling.
-In dance, it could be different folk dances, movements, interpretation, syncing to musical elements.

-You should try to figure out what kinds of things can be collected in your specific subject.

-Every art form and science will have many things you can collect; at different sizes and different levels of abstraction.
-They will all serve as a source of inspiration and a small nugget of information that can transform into something else.

-**How do we collect?**

-* Recreating something, imitation
-* Memorization
-* Writing down in a notebook
-* Recording a voice note
-* Taking a video or picture of something
-* Copy-pasting from the internet

-Roughly speaking, the more effort you put into processing and collecting an idea, the more readily available it is for later.

-An important note is that you don't necessarily have to be literal in collecting ideas, but also try to collect from unrelated subjects.
-For example, you might see a leaf blowing in the wind on a tree; then try to interpret based on the subject you are trying to be creative at.
-You might wonder which instruments would suit representing this leaf musically and how would it sound.
-Or how would you interpret that same leaf as a dance?

-**TODO** Converting sound from space to music.

-One common mistake while trying to collect ideas is to set the quality bar too high for ideas that you collect.
-If you don't collect bad ideas, they never get a chance to grow into a good idea.
-Similarly, an idea in one context might be horrible, but brilliant in another.
-Of course, don't spend over 3 minutes to write down a bad idea, just write a few words on it.

-Be curious and open-minded about ideas, even if you don't feel a connection.

-How do you start this process?

-I would recommend starting to collect 20 ideas per day for a month straight.
-This will get your brain into the habit of seeing, noticing, and writing down ideas all the time.
-The important part isn't really the 600 ideas that you collect; however, they are helpful; it's more about noticing interesting ideas in the world.

-**TODO** Pure random.

-**TODO** Figure out categories to collect.

-## Organizing ideas

-Once you have collected ideas, you should also try to organize them.
-This helps your brain build abstractions and find similarities between the ideas.

-**How do we organize?**

-* Review
-* Consolidate similar ideas
-* Expand and elaborate
-* Tagging with labels

-By creating systems and similarities, we end up with a better understanding of the collected ideas.
-Interestingly, organizing will also make collecting new ideas easier because it takes less effort to remember and understand them.

-**Does it matter how we organize?**

-Eventually, this organization and analysis of existing ideas can give rise to insight into best practices or intuition about how different ideas fit together.
+## Idea Collection

+The first step in mastering any art form or subject is to collect ideas.
+This will create a "vocabulary" of concepts that you can manipulate in your mind to generate new ideas.

+For instance:

+- In **music**, you might collect melodies, harmonies, chord progressions, voicings, song forms, instrument sounds, and composer styles.
+- In **storytelling**, you might collect characters, story archetypes, settings, people, motivations, places, words, and more
+- In **painting**, you might collect brush techniques, colour combinations, compositional ideas, different mediums, styles, perspective approaches, and art movements.
+- In **programming**, you might collect architecture ideas, programming patterns, algorithms, naming conventions, libraries, common mistakes, and various ways of coding the same problem.
+- In **dance**, you might collect different folk dances, movements, interpretations, and synchronisation with musical elements.

+Figure out what categories of ideas can be collected in your specific subject.
+Some categories are really concrete things, some are abstract, some are processes, some are weird.
+They all serve as a source of inspiration and sources for transformations.

+### How do we collect?

+There are several methods to gather ideas:

+- Recreating something, which is essentially imitation.
+- Memorising information.
+- Writing down ideas in a notebook.
+- Recording voice notes.
+- Taking photographs or videos of something.
+- Copy-pasting information from the internet.

+Roughly speaking, the more effort you invest in processing and collecting an idea, the more accessible it becomes for future use.

+An important note is that you don't necessarily have to be literal when collecting ideas.
+You can also try to collect from unrelated subjects.
+For instance, you might see a leaf blowing in the wind on a tree and try to interpret it based on the subject you're trying to be creative at.
+You might wonder which instruments would be suitable for representing this leaf musically and how it would sound.
+Or, you could interpret that same leaf as a dance.

+One common mistake while collecting ideas is to set the quality bar too high for the ideas you collect.
+If you don't collect bad ideas, they never get a chance to develop into good ones.
+Similarly, an idea might be terrible in one context but brilliant in another.
+Of course, don't waste more than 3 minutes writing down a bad idea; just jot down a few words.

+Be curious and open-minded about ideas, even if you don't feel a strong connection to them.

+### Random ideas

+One source of inspiration can be randomness.
+While the quality of randomness is often poor, it can help you step outside your usual range of ideas.
+The key is to allow yourself to be inspired by these random ideas or transform them into something constrained.

+Here are a few variations on randomness:

+- **Randomness from a strict set:** For instance, you have a deck of cards, each with a unique word, and you draw three cards to form your song title.
+- **Randomness from nature:** For example, you use raindrop sounds as your rhythm.
+- **Randomness from playing:** For instance, you put mittens on your hands and attempt to play something on the piano.

+I'm sure there are many more ways to incorporate these.

+### Ideas from our own thoughts

+One of the growing challenges is the incessant environmental noise.
+Distractions from social media, news, traffic, and notifications can drown out our own thoughts, making it difficult to clear our minds and hear our ideas.
+In some cases, it can take hours of silence for our thoughts to become sufficiently clear.

+Therefore, it's important to practice being present with your own thoughts without distractions or external sounds.

+### Getting Started

+#### Exercise 1.
+Collect Categories

+Write down 20 categories of ideas you can collect.

+By having a list of categories of ideas you can collect makes it easier to notice them.
+Similarly, it helps to broaden your idea collection.

+Every time you encounter or think of a new category, write it down.

+#### Exercise 2.
+Collect Ideas

+Gather 20 ideas, every day for a month straight.

+This exercise cultivates the habit and skill of noticing ideas.
+Many people walk around, in a sense, blindfolded to the countless ideas that surround them.
+While the primary objective isn't to accumulate these 600 ideas; they will still be beneficial in the subsequent exercises.

+Remember, the purpose of this exercise is to practice collecting ideas, not necessarily collecting the best ones.
+Let the world serve as an inspiration.

+## Idea Analysis

+Once we've collected a bunch of ideas, we should try to analyse and organise them.
+This process helps us gain deeper insights and a clearer understanding of them.

+Analysis is the process of breaking down an idea into manageable parts that are easier to comprehend.
+Although the term "parts" may not be suitable in all contexts, the underlying principle is to avoid looking at the whole idea at the same time.
+Let's consider a few different approaches to this:

+- **Divide into parts:** divide the idea into subideas.
+- **Examine aspects:** pay attention to only a single attribute or property of the idea.
+- **Change the environment:** look at the idea in another situation.
+- **Change the perspective:** look at the idea from another persons perspective.

+Dividing something into parts is the easiest to understand.
+Discard some part of the idea and then look at it in isolation.
+For example, if you have a song to analyse you first look at the introduction, then the verse, then the chorus.
+In painting you might focus on how part of the painting was done.
+In programming, you might focus at a subdomain rather than trying to understand the whole application.

+Examining aspects involves analysing a specific property or attribute.
+For instance, in music, you can examine harmonic progression, dynamics, rhythmic density, instrumentation density, or pitch.
+In painting, you might focus on brush technique, colour usage, composition, theme, storytelling, or eye guidance.
+In programming, you could concentrate on performance, memory usage, code readability, or usability.
+There is definitely an overlap with the previously mentioned idea categories.

+Changing the environment is about understanding how an idea changes based on what surrounds it.
+For example, in music, a song will sound widely different in church acoustics compared to car acoustics.
+A painting will look different in dark compared to a well lit room.
+A program will feel and behave differently when used from a computer or a mobile phone.

+Changing perspectives involves comprehending how diverse individuals perceive ideas.
+For instance, death metal might be noise to some people while providing comfort to others.
+Individuals with colour blindness perceive paintings differently.
+Similarly, highly technical professionals and casual software users employ software in vastly different ways.

+Overall, analysis provides a way to understand which elements of an idea can be changed.
+It also makes the understanding of ideas more detailed.

+### Idea Organization

+Another way to gain insight is organization.
+While analysis provides more concrete understanding of an idea, organisation provides a general understanding about a collection of ideas.
+Organising as the process also helps to repeat and re-examine the gathered ideas.

+Organising ideas can be done in a few ways:

+- **Reviewing ideas:** looking over the ideas as a collection.
+- **Adding labels:** adding labels based on either idea categories or aspects.
+- **Consolidate similar ideas:** grouping and writing similar ideas together.
+- **Contrasting ideas:** comparing ideas based on different aspects.

+Eventually this organising, finding similarities and differences helps us create intuition and "best practices".
+This in turn will make our ability to process, remember and understand ideas easier.

 ## Transforming ideas